Various leafy green plants sit in pots and bags

 • this is allowed by a collective agreement freely negotiated with a workers’ organisation representing a significant portion of the workforce;

 • the employer can demonstrate that exceptional circumstances apply such as unexpected production peaks, accidents or emergencies.
+Please note, seasonal fluctuations are not exceptional circumstances.

 1.6.6 Workers shall be provided with at least one day off in every seven-day period or, where allowed by national law, two days off in every 14-day period. * International standards recommend the progressive reduction of normal hours of work, when appropriate, to 40 hours per week, without any reduction in workers’ wages as hours are reduced.

-1.7 No discrimination is practiced ⚫
+1.7 No discrimination is practised ⚫

 1.7.1 There is no discrimination in hiring, compensation, access to training, promotion, termination, general day-to-day workplace practice or retirement based on race, caste, national origin, religion, age, disability, gender, marital status, sexual orientation, union membership or political affiliation.